ndigrazia/Conversational-Architectural-AI-Chatbot/indexing/README.md

-# Conversational Architecture AI Chatbot - Indexing
+# Conversational Architectural AI Chatbot - Indexing
 ## Description

  An embedding service turns data from images, text, or audio into a list of integers (a vector).
 This service accepts ADRs from a external source.
 The information sources must be *.md files.